robercg33/amazon-products-classification/README.md

 ## Improvements & Next Steps

-This project has been built in very little time, so there is a lot of room for improvement.
+This project has lot of room for improvement.
 Some next steps could be:

 - **Try other models** and other approaches, like **finetuning a language model directly for the classification problem**.
 - **Try more hyperparameter tunning**